Christmas Berry, California Holly

 - Shiny, serrated leaves, alternating along stem

-- Inflorescence (flower arrangement) is a domed panicle (a many-branching, loose flower cluster)
+- Inflorescence (flower arrangement) is a domed panicle (branching stem with flowers opening from the bottom up)

 - White, urn-shaped flowers

 - 5 separate petals attach to a floral cup (hypanthium)

 - Ovary inferior (below the attachment of other flower parts)

 - Fruit is a small orange to red “berry,” technically a pome (a fleshy fruit that does not split open, derived from a floral tube enclosing a compound ovary)

 - Grows in coastal sage scrub, chaparral, and mixed oak woodlands

 - See Calflora for statewide observations of this plant

 - Outside California, grows into Baja California, Mexico

 Uses (Picking or removing any natural material from public land is illegal)